Harold Jones-Quartey: Kansas City Chiefs

-Jones-Quartey signed with the Kansas City Chiefs on March 7, 2019.
+Jones-Quartey signed with the Chiefs on March 7, 2019.
 He was released on August 31, 2019.

 St. Louis BattleHawks

-Jones-Quartey was selected by the St. Louis BattleHawks in the 2020 XFL Supplemental Draft on November 22, 2019.
+Jones-Quartey was selected by the St. Louis BattleHawks of the XFL in the 2020 XFL Supplemental Draft on November 22, 2019.
 He had his contract terminated when the league suspended operations on April 10, 2020.

+NFL career statistics

 Personal life

 Harold is the son of Emmanuel Jones-Quartey and Rosemond Odamitten, and he has four siblings.